ctnava/rxtechnotes/core_operations.md

 # Core Pharmacy Operations

-## Communication

-Communication is an important part of teamwork in any pharmacy.
-It can take place in written, verbal, or nonverbal forms.
-As a technician, you may be communicating with patients, their representatives, as well as other healthcare professionals.

 ## 📞 Customer Service

 Pharmacy technicians must answer calls promptly, communicate clearly and respectfully, gather accurate information, and route clinical inquiries appropriately to ensure professional, accurate, and HIPAA-compliant telephone communication with patients, providers, and other parties contacting the pharmacy.